nhinsch/katacoda-scenarios/up-and-running-with-serverless/01-01-introduction-to-image-problem.md

 # Getting an upload URL

-We're going to store our images in Amazon S3, and will use [pre-signed URLs](https://docs.aws.amazon.com/AmazonS3/latest/dev/PresignedUrlUploadObject.html).
+We're going to store our images in Amazon S3, and will use [presigned URLs](https://docs.aws.amazon.com/AmazonS3/latest/dev/PresignedUrlUploadObject.html).
 This involves sending a request to S3, which will give us a URL that we have a few minutes to POST data to.

 # Uploading to S3